aptech/docs/docs/CR-spLU.rst

     :param a: N x N non-singular sparse matrix.
     :type a: sparse matrix

-    :returns: l (*NxN "scrambled" lower-triangular sparse matrix*) .
+    :return l: .
 This is a lower triangular matrix that has been reordered based upon the row pivoting.

-    :returns: u (*NxN "scrambled" upper-triangular sparse matrix*) .
+    :type l: NxN "scrambled" lower-triangular sparse matrix

+    :return u: .
 This is an upper triangular matrix that has been reordered based upon column pivoting to preserve sparsity.

+    :type u: NxN "scrambled" upper-triangular sparse matrix

 Remarks
 -------